 The Great Dane is, without question, a very stubborn dog breed.
 And according to Hills Pets, individual Great Danes can be “stubborn leaners.”
 That’s exactly what they are at times.
 Danes won’t mindlessly obey orders for the sake of it.

 So, it makes sense that they don’t always comply in obedience when compared to other dog breeds like the Border Collie.
-But just because a Great Dane doesn’t always obey you doesn’t mean they don’t understand what you’re saying.
+But just because a Great Dane doesn’t always obey you does not mean they don’t understand what you’re saying.

 Danes are stubborn.
 Incredibly stubborn.
 I have yet to meet a more stubborn breed.
 The key is being more patient than them.